Molarity Calculations#

 \(250bp×660g/mol=165,000g/mol\)

-Using this, we can calculate the number of moles per μL in our sample:
+Using this, we can calculate the number of moles per μL in our sample using the 55 ng/μL concentration from our previous calculation:

 \( 1 \text{mol}=10^{15} \text{femptomols} \)